 Antii Tiihonen, co-developer of Legend of Grimrock, showing low-fi graphic tricks around his latest game (GamesMarkt)

-Other notable talks included a development postmortem of the first game by Blender Studio, the game dev studio program of 3D modeling company Blender, a visual talk about low-fi graphics in Godot by Legend of Grimrock co-maker Antti Tiihonen, technical learnings from German Godot success Halls of Torment by Paul Lawitzki, coming from Chasing Carrots in Stuttgart, René Habermann’s of bippinbits’ talk about prototyping and game jams to find your next big game project and more.
+Other notable talks included a development postmortem of the first game by Blender Studio, the game dev studio program of 3D modeling company Blender, a visual talk about low-fi graphics in Godot by Legend of Grimrock co-maker Antti Tiihonen, technical learnings from German Godot success Halls of Torment by Paul Lawitzki, coming from Chasing Carrots in Stuttgart, René Habermann of bippinbits’ talk about prototyping and game jams to find your next big game project and more.
+All in all, 35 speakers held 31 talks, workshops an panels at the event.

 The local game dev and games research scene helped make GodotFest: Pictured are research and speaker Chrysa Bika, organiser Kerstin Pfaffinger and volunteer Mingqi Han (from the left)